-Readings are assigned on a weekly basis.
 Readings are to be completed BEFORE the class meeting for which they are assigned.
 There is one required text book, available at the bookstore, along with online readings available on the BlackBoard website.
-This course has a considerable amount of reading and you will not be able to do well on your assignments if you do not do the reading.
+This course has a considerable amount of reading and you will not be able to do well if you do not do the reading.